MCPFence/AATAM/README.md

 ## 💡 Practical Application Cases

 ### MCP (Model Context Protocol) Threat Analysis
-The project uses the currently popular MCP application as an example to demonstrate the application of the AASAM model in detail:
+The project uses the currently popular MCP application as an example to demonstrate the application of the AATAM model in detail:

 - **Data Flow Analysis**: Complete MCP system data flow diagram
 - **Threat Identification**: Discover 20+ specific threat scenarios